 Bone health is increasingly important, especially as we age when fractures become more prevalent.
 Approximately ten million Americans over the age of 50 have osteoporosis, and another 34 million have low bone mass.
 Research indicates that there are several supplements, which are essential for healthy bones and preventative care.
 Although vital for overall health and wellness, bone health is often overlooked.
-We’re going to discuss the best supplements for bone health to keep your body able and strong.
+We’re going to discuss the best vitamins and supplements for bone health to keep your body able and strong.

 Calcium makes up a significant portion of your bones and teeth and is the most abundant mineral in the human body.
 You need calcium to build and maintain strong bones.
 Your heart muscles and nerves, also need calcium to function properly.
 Drinking a glass of milk, can provide the calcium you need to benefit your bone health.
 Additionally leafy greens such as kale, broccoli, and soy are great sources of calcium.